houghtos/AWS-Seq/README.md

   ###### Required:

   1.  **MainTFSource.py**: Set lines:

-    - 25, 81   -- with security key (.pem) name and file address (see examples)
+    - 23       -- with security key (.pem) name and file address (see examples).
+This can be removed if you do not use security keys.
+Strongly recommend a security group with all inbound/outbound access disabled if this is the case.
-    - 32       -- with AWS region
+    - 30       -- with AWS region
-    - 63       -- with the name of your AWS security group (requires SSH inbound)
+    - 65       -- with the name of your AWS security group (requires SSH inbound)

   2.  **terraform.tvars**: Set your AWS key/secret key